Using Tiptap with the React Composable API

 Using the useTiptap hook

-The useTiptap hook returns the editor instance and an isReady flag that indicates whether the editor has finished initializing.
+The useTiptap hook returns the editor instance from context.

 import { useTiptap } from '@tiptap/react'